Revisiting Replanning from Scratch: Real-Time Incremental Planning with Fast Almost-Surely Asymptotically Optimal

 The quality of the paths found by predictive approaches depends heavily on the quality of the predictions.
 These can be poor in situations with limited preexisting data or highly complex dynamics.
 In such challenging environments, robots must pair their predictions with reactive planning.

-Reactive approaches do not require assumption about the the position or motion of obstacles.
+Reactive approaches do not require assumptions about the position or motion of obstacles.
 These methods instead quickly generate intermediate plans when obstacle changes are detected.
 A successful reactive planner must efficiently generate high-quality intermediate paths while remaining consistent with the previously executed path.

 Plan-reuse algorithms maintain consistency to previous plans by keeping the existing search and updating the parts affected by the change.
 This can allow them to provide formal guarantees on the optimality of their intermediate solutions (e.g., D* \cite{stentz1994dstar}, LPA* \cite{koenig2004lifelong}, RRT\textsuperscript{X} \cite{otte2015rrtx}).
 They find better global paths than reactive approaches that focus solely on reaction times (e.g., bug algorithms \cite{lumelsky2005bugs}) but can be slower to react to changes in information.